What is Breast Reduction

 Post-operative pain is usually moderate and well controlled with oral pain medications.
 Recovery time is usually 10 to 14 days.
 Some patients are able to return to work in a few days, while others prefer to take more time off.
 There are scars associated with Breast Reduction and patients scar in different ways.
 For most patients, scars start out red and eventually fade into inconspicuous lines.
 The vast majority of patients feel that the eventual faded scars are a worthwhile trade-off for the improvement in their body shape, chronic pain and self-esteem.

 Breast reduction is sometimes covered by insurance, though this involves strict guidelines about how much tissue needs to be removed to satisfy coverage requirements and needs to be pre-approved by your insurance company beforehand.
 These requirements can involve having to over reduce the tissue of the breast, which after surgery can look like patient was left with no breast tissue at all.
 Breast reduction can be a simple cosmetic, out of pocket surgery as well.
 Total cost for breast reduction typically varies between $6,000.00 and $9,000.00 which includes pre and post op appointments, the surgical fee, anesthesia fee and required recovery garments.
 We understand that financing is a concern for many people and an important part of the decision making process.
 We offer several options for financing (and?) will work with you on a financing plan that suits your needs.
+Contact us or visit our blog today for more information.

 Our office accepts a range of financing options including: